CS2401-Fall2021/project-lab-part-1/README.md

 Every time you enter the hallway you:
 1. Check which of the ROOMS are available: that is they are unlocked or unlockable by the KEYS
 2. Print out the index of the Rooms that you can enter, and prompt the user to input a room they want to enter
-3. Parse the user's input into an integer, if it is an available room index, Perform the RoomSteps for that room.
+3. Parse the user's input into an integer, if it is an available room index perform the RoomSteps for that room.
+(Call the print Room method for that room)
-4. Otherwise, re-prompt the user
+5. Otherwise, re-prompt the user

 ### Room Steps